NareshredE/ShellScripting/README.md

 ${fakevar-"this is alternate text"} -- if no value assigned to variable "fakevar" then, it will consider the value as "this is alternate text" echo${#PATH} -- returns the number of characters of the Variable Value echo$(myname#*e) -- This deletes the characters of the myname varible value till letter e.
-Forexaple if the value of myname is "naresh" then, output would be "sh" grep -- used as contains and it's always be used with pipe symbol, which will carry the first output to grep syntax.
+Forexaple if the value of myname is "naresh" then, output would be "sh" grep -- used as contains and it's always be used with pipe symbol/input(or)output command (<,>), which will carry the first output to grep syntax.
 Ex: $names list | grep naresh declare -r RCBcaptain ="Kohli"  -- this declares the readonly variable and no one can replace this variable until is unset unset RCBcaptain  -- this unsets the value of RCBcaptain variable